pelchers/sponsator-vrttppd-render-v1/@docs/step-by-step/short-articles-guide.md

 # Short Guide: Implementing Articles Functionality

-This guide outlines the steps to implement the articles functionality in our application, following the same pattern we used for projects.
+This guide outlines the steps to implement the articles functionality in our application, using a more direct approach than what we used for projects.

 ## 1. Frontend Components

-### A. Article Form Configuration
+### A. Article Form Configuration (Not Used in Current Implementation)
-Create `client/src/components/input/forms/config/articleFormConfig.ts`:
-- Define section types (full-width-text, full-width-media, etc.)
-- Define default form state
-- Define validation rules
+~~Create `client/src/components/input/forms/config/articleFormConfig.ts`:~~

+**Note:** Unlike the projects feature, we don't use a separate form configuration file for articles.
+Instead, we define all form structure directly in the edit component.
+This simpler approach works well for the less complex article form structure.

-### B. Article Form Hook
+### B. Article Form Hook (Not Used in Current Implementation)
-Create `client/src/hooks/useArticleForm.ts`:
-- Manage form state
-- Handle form submission
-- Transform data between frontend and backend formats
-- Handle file uploads for media
+~~Create `client/src/hooks/useArticleForm.ts`:~~

+**Note:** We don't use a dedicated form hook for articles.
+Instead, we manage form state directly in the component using React's useState hooks.
+This direct approach is more straightforward for the article form's needs.

 ### C. Article Form Component
 Update `client/src/pages/article/editarticle.tsx`:
-- Use the hook for state management
+- Implement state management directly in the component
-- Implement proper form validation
+- Handle form submission and validation
-- Handle media uploads
-- Fix Next.js imports (Image, Link)
+- Manage sections, citations, contributors, etc.
+- Call API functions directly

 ### D. Article View Component
 Update `client/src/pages/article/article.tsx`:
-- Fix Next.js imports
 - Fetch article data from API
 - Display article sections properly
+- Handle different section types (text, media, mixed layouts)
+- Style the article for optimal readability

 ### E. Articles List Component
 Update `client/src/pages/article/articleslist.tsx`:
-- Fix Next.js imports
 - Fetch articles from API
+- Display article list with pagination
+- Implement delete functionality
-- Add pagination and filtering
+- Add links to view and edit pages

 ## 2. API Services